Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 > Jack: These two closely...

-What's more important, are the abilities that `PConstant`/`PLift` instances have-
+What's more important, are the abilities that `PConstant`/`PLift` instances have:

 ```hs
 pconstant :: PLift p => PLifted p -> Term s p